PundiAI/fx-docs/resources/f-x-cored-commands-documentation.md

 ```

 The first step to create a multisig transaction is to initiate it on behalf of the multisig address created above:

+> Be sure to note that for multisig accounts, if you were to create any transaction, for example `--from=<multisig_account>` your `<multisig_account>` needs to be the wallet address ie `fx123l3kjltjwlfgjslfg....`.
+Only for those non-multisig accounts can you use the name of the account ie `--from=heimendinger`.

 ```bash
 fxcored tx bank send fx1570v2fq3twt0f0x02vhxpuzc9jc4yl30q2qned fx12u8ekfqdd75r4apyqv2xst6qw0n3wvr2asncf5 1000000000000000000FX \